veeto

 • Requires businesses to notify California residents of data breaches within 30 days of discovery.

-• Mandates notification to the Attorney General within 15 days if a breach affects over 500 residents.
+• Mandates notification to the Attorney General within 15 days when breaches affect over 500 residents.

 • Allows delayed notification only for law enforcement needs or to determine breach scope.